-(1) An electronic communications facilities leasing agreement must be in writing and must be submitted to the Authority.
+- An electronic communications facilities leasing agreement must be in writing and must be submitted to the Authority. - (2) Electronic communications facilities leasing agreements are effective and enforceable upon being filed with the Authority in the prescribed manner unless an order of a court of competent jurisdiction is granted against such agreement or the Authority provides the parties with written notice of non-compliance in terms of subsection (6). - (3) [subsection (3) deleted by section 24 of Act 1 of 2014] - (4) The Authority must, at the request of any person and on payment of such fee as may be prescribed, furnish that person with a copy of any electronic communications facilities leasing agreement. - (5) The Authority must review electronic communications facilities leasing agreements submitted in terms of subsection (1) to determine whether such agreements are consistent with the regulations prescribed.

-- (2) Electronic communications facilities leasing agreements are effective and enforceable upon being filed with the Authority in the prescribed manner unless an order of a court of competent jurisdiction is granted against such agreement or the Authority provides the parties with written notice of non-compliance in terms of subsection (6). - (3) The Authority must publish electronic communications facilities leasing agreements submitted in terms of subsection (1). - (4) The Authority must, at the request of any person and on payment of such fee as may be prescribed, furnish that person with a copy of any electronic communications facilities leasing agreement. - (5) The Authority must review electronic communications facilities leasing agreements submitted in terms of subsection (1) to determine whether such agreements are consistent with the regulations prescribed. - (6) Where the Authority determines that any term or condition of an electronic communications facilities leasing agreement is not consistent with the regulations, the Authority must in writing- - (a) notify the parties of the non-complying terms and conditions; and - (b) direct the parties to agree on new terms and conditions consistent with the regulations. - (7) The parties must, upon reaching agreement and amending the non-complying terms and conditions of the electronic communications facilities leasing agreement, submit the amended agreement to the Authority for consideration and review. - (8) The provisions of subsections (5) and (6) apply, with the necessary changes, to such consideration and review of the amended agreement by the Authority.
+- (6) Where the Authority determines that any term or condition of an electronic communications facilities leasing agreement is not consistent with the regulations, the Authority must in writing- - (a) notify the parties of the non-complying terms and conditions; and - (b) direct the parties to agree on new terms and conditions consistent with the regulations. - (7) The parties must, upon reaching agreement and amending the non-complying terms and conditions of the electronic communications facilities leasing agreement, submit the amended agreement to the Authority for consideration and review. - (8) The provisions of subsections (5) and (6) apply, with the necessary changes, to such consideration and review of the amended agreement by the Authority.